 1/ The Three Corners Equinox Beach Resort‘s house reef (zone 1 on the map)

-This reef has the healthiest coral in Marsa El Nabaa, although it does not match the neighboring reef of Abu Dabbab.
+This reef has the healthiest coral in Marsa El Nabaa, although it does not match the beauty of neighboring reef Abu Dabbab.
 The steep drop-off features different types of corals, some of them very colorful.
-Among the reef’s most common inhabitants are butterflyfish, wrasse, damselfish, and dozens of leopard blennies sheltering in the fire coral.
+The reef’s most common inhabitants are butterflyfish, wrasse, damselfish, and dozens of leopard blennies sheltering in the fire coral.

 2/ The patch coral reef in the center of the bay (zone 2 on the map)

-This circular reef is approximately 200 meters wide.
-You can snorkel all around it (route of about 500 meters), or stay in the areas next to the pontoon.
-The coral is quite damaged on the small drop-offs, around which you might however spot surgeonfish, triggerfish and butterflyfish.
+This circular reef is approximately 220 yards wide.
+You can snorkel all around it (route of about 550 yards), or stay in the areas next to the pontoon.
+The coral is quite damaged on the small drop-offs.
+Even so, you might still spot surgeonfish, triggerfish and butterflyfish.

 3/ The seagrass beds that extend beyond the reefs (zone 3 on the map).

-If the dugong which frequently visits Marsa El Nabaa sometimes approaches the reefs (and can thus be seen without taking a boat), you will have a better chance of seeing it by reaching the deeper seagrass beds further offshore (↕30ft/10m).
+The dugong which frequently visits Marsa El Nabaa, will sometimes approaches the reefs and then can be seen without taking a boat.
+You will have a better chance of seeing a dugong by reaching the deeper seagrass beds further offshore (↕30ft/10m).

-Two diving clubs, Extra Divers Equinox Marsa Alam (at The Three Corners Equinox Beach Resort) and South Egypt Divers offer short boat trips (approx. 5 euros per person in 2022) to snorkel with the dugong.
-However, it happens frequently that no dugong is seen during the tour.
-In general, a complimentary tour is offered until you see the dugong, but check when you book.
+Two diving clubs, Extra Divers Equinox Marsa Alam (at The Three Corners Equinox Beach Resort) and South Egypt Divers offer short boat trips (approx. $5 per person in 2022) to snorkel with the dugong.
+However, there is no guarantee and quite often no dugong is seen during the tour.
+Usually, a complimentary tour is offered until you see the dugong, but check with the tour when you book.

 The closest hotel to Marsa El Nabaa is The Three Corners Equinox Beach Resort, located on the beach.
 You can also reach the spot on foot from the Malikia Resort Abu Dabbab and the Sataya Resort Marsa Alam.